sermons/reveal-skel/INSTALL.md

 + Commit, **push**, and check the [build log](https://travis-ci.org/) for errors

 ## Bot user for Travis deploy
-If you want finer-grained access control, you may want to create a **special user** just for pushing to gh-pages.
+If you don't want Travis to have full write-access to all your repos, you may want to create a
+**special user** just for pushing to the `gh-pages` branch.
 This is what I do:

 + Create a new Github **user** (a 'bot')
 + In the bot account, create an **access token** as above